ambadyanands/getting-started/README.md

 ***Programming Language***

 Learning the basics of at least one programming language is essential.
-C/C++ is the most common in hacker challenges, but Python is an excellent place to start.
+C/C++ is common in hacker challenges, but Python is an excellent place to start.

 [C Tutorial](https://www.youtube.com/playlist?list=PLGLfVvz_LVvSaXCpKS395wbCcmsmgRea7)